W0lfySec/HTB-Writeups/Machines/Linux/Medium/Tenet/Tenet.md

 // So i go back to http://tenet.htb/ to try find more clues...

-// Clicking on 'Migration' again we could see users 'neil' commant talking about missing file called sator.php and backup
+// Clicking on 'Migration' again we could see users 'neil' comment talking about missing file called sator.php and backup

 ![Image 7](https://github.com/W0lfySec/HTB-Writeups/blob/main/Images/Tenet/7.png)